52.5%

 Product Basics

-Q: What is Animal Waste Treat (AWT) and how does it work?
+What is manure lagoon and pit treatment, and how does it work?

-A: Animal Waste Treat is a high-CFU microbial blend designed for livestock and dairy waste treatment in lagoons, pits, and manure storage systems.
-It contains facultative anaerobic Bacillus strains that thrive in oxygen-limited, nutrient-rich conditions where conventional products often fail.
-AWT strains produce protease, cellulase, and lipase enzymes to break down proteins, fibers, and fats while digesting volatile fatty acids (VFAs) and other odor-causing compounds.
+AWT is a high-CFU, spore-forming Bacillus blend for manure lagoons, dairy and swine pits, and manure storage.
+Its facultative strains stay active in the oxygen-starved conditions where standard products stall, producing protease, cellulase, and lipase enzymes that break down proteins, fibers, and fats while digesting the volatile fatty acids behind odor.

-Q: Why use AWT instead of a standard wastewater bacteria product?
+Why use manure lagoon bacteria instead of standard wastewater bacteria?

-A: Standard wastewater blends are not optimized for heavy organic waste, fibrous solids, and the odor challenges found in manure systems.
-AWT bacteria are specifically selected for high activity in livestock lagoons and pits, with strains that accelerate solids digestion, stabilize effluent, and reduce odors like ammonia, hydrogen sulfide (H?S), and mercaptans.
+Standard blends are not built for the heavy organic load, fibrous solids, and odor of manure systems.
+AWT strains are selected for high activity in livestock lagoons and pits, so they digest solids faster, stabilize effluent, and cut odors like ammonia, hydrogen sulfide (H2S), and mercaptans.

 Technical Performance

-A: AWT lowers BOD, COD, and TSS in lagoon and pit effluent, producing cleaner, more stable liquid for land application or discharge.
-It helps farms move closer to nutrient-management and water-quality targets.
+Yes.
+AWT lowers BOD, COD, and total suspended solids in lagoon and pit effluent, producing cleaner, more stable liquid for irrigation or discharge and helping you meet nutrient-management and water-quality targets.

 System Applications

-Q: Does AWT work in both aerobic and anaerobic zones?
+Do manure lagoon and pit bacteria work in both aerobic and anaerobic conditions?

-A: Absolutely.
-By stabilizing nitrogen, phosphorus, and organic matter, AWT produces a cleaner, more uniform effluent that is easier to pump, spread, and use as a crop fertilizer.
+Yes.
+By stabilizing nitrogen, phosphorus, and organic matter, AWT produces cleaner, more uniform effluent that is easier to pump and spread and holds more fertilizer value for the field.

-Q: Can AWT be used in anaerobic waste digesters?
+Can manure bacteria be used in anaerobic digesters?

 Formats & Packaging

-Q: Are blocks and tablets suitable for lagoons and pits?
+Are blocks and tablets a good fit for lagoons and pits?

-Q: Where should blocks or tablets be placed for best performance?
+Where should blocks or tablets be placed for best results?

-Q: Is AWT safe for agricultural systems and the environment?
+Is manure lagoon and pit treatment safe for livestock, soils, and the environment?

-A: Yes.
-AWT contains all-natural, non-GMO Bacillus strains that are safe for manure management infrastructure, crops, soils, and downstream ecosystems.
+Yes.
+AWT uses all-natural, non-GMO Bacillus strains that are safe for manure storage infrastructure, livestock, crops, soils, and downstream water when used as directed.

 Buying & Distribution

-A: Yes.
-AWT is available in bulk and wholesale supply for farms, cooperatives, integrators, and agricultural service providers.
-Custom CFU concentrations and packaging options are available.
+Yes.
+AWT ships in sample sizes through bulk and wholesale quantities for farms, cooperatives, integrators, and agricultural service providers, with domestic and international shipping.

-Q: Is AWT available for private label, OEM, or distributors?
+Is manure treatment bacteria available for private label, OEM, or distributors?

-Q: Where can I buy livestock wastewater treatment microbes?
+Where can I buy manure lagoon and pit treatment bacteria?

-A: You can buy livestock and dairy waste treatment bacteria from us in bulk, wholesale, OEM, and private-label formats, with domestic and international shipping available.
+You can buy AWT directly from the manufacturer in bulk, wholesale, OEM, and private-label formats, with shipping across the US and worldwide.

-Q: How can I place an order or request a quote?
+How do I order manure lagoon treatment or request a quote?